-The Internship Programs in Nutrition and Dietetics at Life University is a 9-month (41 weeks/1640 hours of didactic (360 hours) and supervised practice experience (1200 hours) post baccalaureate program.
+The Dietetic Internship (DI) Programs in Nutrition and Dietetics at Life University is a 10 months program of supervised practice experience (1200 hours) post baccalaureate program.
 The program provides interns with the necessary knowledge & skills to be eligible to sit for the national registration exam for dietitians and to pursue a variety of career opportunities in the field of dietetics.
-Up to sixteen interns can be admitted to the program, which starts the first week of September, and is completed by June of each year.
-The Internship Programs in Nutrition and Dietetics at Life University has two options to select from and they are as follows:
+Up to sixteen interns can be admitted to the program, which starts in mid-August, and is completed by June of each year.
+The Internship Program in Nutrition and Dietetics at Life University is a non-degree program.

+• The prospective interns will be eligible for financial aid and the tuition is \$8,000.

+Students who are enrolled in the DI program may also pursue MS in Clinical Nutrition.

-- Non-Degree Option: The prospective interns opting for this track will be eligible for financial aid and the tuition is \$8,000. - Graduate Degree Option: - A. MS in Clinical Nutrition: The interns of the Life University Internship Programs in Nutrition and Dietetics have the opportunity to apply to the Master's Degree in Clinical Nutrition and receive 9-transfer credits from the Internship Programs in Nutrition and Dietetics toward completion of this degree. - B. MS in Sport Health Science: The interns of the Life University Internship Programs in Nutrition and Dietetics have the opportunity to apply to the Master's Degree in Sports Health Science with a concentration in nutrition and receive 16 credits from the Internship Programs in Nutrition and Dietetics toward completion of this degree (12 credits: for completion of the Internship Programs in Nutrition and Dietetics and 4 credits: for completion of Independent Study).
+MS in Clinical Nutrition: The interns of the Life University Internship Programs in Nutrition and Dietetics have the opportunity to apply to the Master's Degree in Clinical Nutrition and receive 9-transfer credits from the Internship Programs in Nutrition and Dietetics toward completion of this degree.

 If the Graduate Degree Option is selected, a prospective intern must apply to the Master's Program separately.
-The two programs are not combined, therefore, acceptance to one does not guarantee acceptance into the other.
+The two programs (DI and MS) are not combined, therefore, acceptance to one does not guarantee acceptance into the other.
 In order to be accepted to either, the prospective intern must meet the admission requirements for the particular program.

-If Graduate Option A is selected, a prospective intern will only have to pay for 43 credit hours to obtain the Master's Degree in Clinical Nutrition (MS requires 52 credit hours).
+If MS in Clinical Nutrition Option is selected, a prospective intern will only have to pay for 43 credit hours to obtain the Master's Degree in Clinical Nutrition (MS requires 52 credit hours).